Slash Your Grocery Bill (Updated 3/2021)

 Surveying people in a Frugal Living group I belong to, I found the biggest frustration with budgeting is not having any money left over when the bills are paid.
 I’m here to tell you, you can find extra money with some organization and planning before grocery shopping each week.

-Hence, when you start organizing your world – house, car, bill payment, budgeting, money – you will be able to see where the money is going and why you have fallen behind.
-It is only then you will be able to create a plan and begin to slash your grocery bill drastically.
+Hence, when you start organizing your world – house, car, bill payment, budgeting, money – you will be able to see where the money is going and if you are behind, you can use savings to help you catch up.
+The good news is, food is one of the easiest ways to cut costs.
+You can then create a workable plan and begin to slash your grocery bill drastically.

 Finally, the leftover money you have saved from your grocery bill will be well spent on repaying debt and/or saving for an emergency fund or retirement.